bradenbale/SYSC4906-Project/README.md

 - ...[UPDATE]

 ## Usage
-The included Notebooks each represent an analysis of a particular Hypthesis, which as a collection provide a comprehensive exploration of the higher level proposal: GDP is a poor indicator of wealth inequality for individual families.
+The included Notebooks each represent an analysis of a particular Hypothesis, which as a collection, provide a comprehensive exploration of the higher level proposal: GDP is a poor indicator of wealth inequality for individual families.
 By executing and following through the analysis of each Hypothesis, this repository aims to prove this claim.

 ### Interactivity
 To enhance the visualization experience for some of the analysis, the following Google Collab was configured: